How to Stereotype Roasters

 Flavored Focus

 Just like a cafe, any roaster who lists flavored coffee above varietals is sure to suck.
-Selling flavored coffee is something that a lot of roasters do out of financial necessity.
-They do it to please the bottom rung customer – sort of like a microbrewery that grudgingly keeps bottles of Bud for those customers that refuse to expand their beer palate.
-The good roasters aren’t proud of their flavored coffees, and would never display HAZELNUT or SNICKERDOODLE over one of their own creative blends.
+Selling flavored coffee is something that many roasters do out of financial necessity.
+They do it to please the bottom rung customer – like a microbrewery that grudgingly keeps bottles of Bud for customers who refuse to expand their beer palate.
+The good roasters aren’t proud of their flavored coffees and would never display HAZELNUT or SNICKERDOODLE over one of their creative blends.
 A bad roaster won’t care.
-If the roaster places the flavored coffees in too prominent of a selling location, don’t buy anything from them.
+If the roaster places the flavored coffees in a selling location that is too prominent, don’t buy anything from them.

 Crop and Roast Descriptions

 A good roaster knows the difference between the characteristics of a good crop and a cheap one and, like a proud father, they want you to know everything about the bean.
 A great roaster will never describe a bean merely by country of origin.
 They will go into the region and mark.
 For example, a poor roaster will sell “Costa Rican”, and a better roaster will sell “Costa Rican Tarrazu La Minita”.
 Some roasters will stop at the regional level.
-It’s not important that you know which regions are good or not, that is the job of the roaster.
+You don’t have to know which regions are good or not; that is the roaster’s job.
 If the roaster hides that information from you, it doesn’t speak well of what they are trying to sell.

 No Cafe Correlation